opencv/opencv/modules/contrib/doc/retina/index.rst

 This retina filter code includes the research contributions of phd/research collegues from which code has been redrawn by the author :

 * take a look at the *retinacolor.hpp* module to discover Brice Chaix de Lavarene phD color mosaicing/demosaicing and his reference paper:

 .. [chaix2007] B. Chaix de Lavarene, D. Alleysson, B. Durette, J. Herault (2007).
 "Efficient demosaicing through recursive filtering", IEEE International Conference on Image Processing ICIP 2007

 * take a look at *imagelogpolprojection.hpp* to discover retina spatial log sampling which originates from Barthelemy Durette phd with Jeanny Herault.
-A Retina / V1 cortex projection is also proposed and originates from Jeanny's discussions. ====> more informations in the above cited Jeanny Heraults's book.
+A Retina / V1 cortex projection is also proposed and originates from Jeanny's discussions.
+More informations in the above cited Jeanny Heraults's book.

 Demos and experiments !
 =======================